rprobinson/MediPi/MediPiPatient/README.md

 Medipi has been designed to be flexible and extensible and uses dynamically initialised Element classes from the properties file.
 Elements are defined in the properties file and only those Elements which appear in the medipi.elementclasstokens list will be initialised or displayed.

+MediPi.admin.properties file defines the properties for the MediPi when it is booted in admin mode.
+This mode is designed for the configuration of the MediPi patient unit: updating the patient name, NHS Number, DOB and managing the bluetooth pairing and access.
+The admin mode is accessed by clicking on the "admin" button on the authentication screen and inputting a 10 digit admin code.
+Sucessful input of this code reboots MediPi Patient into the admin mode controlled by the MediPi.admin.properties file.

-The patient details are defined in the properties file, however these are only used for display on the patient device and are not used in any communication or attached to the device data in transit.
+The patient details are defined in a separate json file, however these are only used for display on the patient device and are not used in any communication or attached to the device data in transit.
 All MediPi communication uses a generated UUID to identify the patient.
 This UUID is used to cross reference against the patient details in the clinical system, but this is outside the scope of this project

 ####Instructions to update configuration files
 1. Copy config directory to an external location e.g. C:\MediPi\ (for windows machine) or /home/{user}/MediPi (Linux based)